 - Repetitive motion injuries

-The most common causes of police injuries and fatalities include being assaulted by other people (homicide) or animals, slip and falls, auto accidents, impact with objects or equipment, exposure to toxic or dangerous substances, fires and explosions.
+The most common causes of police injuries and fatalities include being assaulted by other people (homicide) or animals, slip and falls, car crashes, impact with objects or equipment, exposure to toxic or dangerous substances, fires and explosions.

 Whatever the cause, a majority of police officer injuries are covered by workers’ compensation in Arizona.